Graduate & Postdoctoral Affairs

 Tuition is assessed based on your residency status in the system.
 If you are classified as a non-resident student in the system based on the documents you provide, you will be charged out-of-state tuition.
 If you reside in one of the states that are a part of the Academic Common Market you can apply for in-state tuition after admitted.

-No. Due to when the courses are offered, the program can be completed in a minimum of 4 terms (16 months) if the student starts in the fall and attends full-time.
+No. Due to when the courses are offered, the program can be completed in a minimum of 4 terms (16 months) if the student attends full-time.

 The same faculty members who teach at the USF Morsani College of Medicine teach the online courses.
 The Morsani College of Medicine faculty members all have terminal degrees in their fields of study and are experts in their fields.
 We do not hire adjunct professors to teach our online students.